syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 'Opens a PowerPoint Presentation

-Dim presentationDocument As IPresentation = Presentation.Open("ClonedPresentation.pptx")
+Dim presentationDocument As IPresentation = Presentation.Open("Sample.pptx")

 'Creates an instance of ChartToImageConverter and assigns it to ChartToImageConverter property of Presentation